ArchipelagoMW/Archipelago/worlds/mmbn3/docs/en_MegaMan Battle Network 3.md

 - 32 Items from the Nut-Wafer Chocolate stand in Yoka Metro Station (which have been changed to require BugFrags instead of Zenny)

 Items that are shuffled:
-- All of the original rewards from above (Note: Certain common chips and low amounts of zenny have been classified as "filler" and might be replaced with progression items)
+- All of the original rewards from above (Note: Certain common chips and low amounts of Zenny have been classified as "filler" and might be replaced with progression items)
-- All four Cybermetro passes, normally obtained through story progressioin
+- All four Cybermetro passes, normally obtained through story progression
-- Eight Progressive Undernet Ranks, normally obtained through story progressioin
+- Eight Progressive Undernet Ranks, normally obtained through story progression
 - Several chips required for specific Jobs or Trades that would normally be unobtainable without RNG
 - The NaviCust "Press" program, normally obtained through story progression
 - Two ExpMems and ModTools for the Navi Customizer, normally obtained through story progression